Exhausting families of representations and spectra of pseudodifferential operators: Unbounded operators

 \section{Unbounded operators}

-The results of the previous sections are of interest mainly in applications to unbounded operators, so we now extend Theorem \ref{thm.full} to (possibly) unbounded operators affiliated to $C^*$-algebras.
+The results of the previous sections are are relevant often in applications to unbounded operators, so we now extend Theorem \ref{thm.full} to (possibly) unbounded operators affiliated to $C\sp{\ast}$-algebras.
 We begin with an abstract setting.